Small Innovative Missions for Planetary Exploration

 Small Innovative Missions for Planetary Exploration (SIMPLEx) is a planetary exploration program operated by NASA.
 The program funds small, low-cost spacecraft for stand-alone planetary exploration missions.
 These spacecraft are intended to launch as secondary payloads on other missions and are riskier than Discovery or New Frontiers missions.

 The program selects missions from multiple proposals and gives them some money to begin development.
-After early development they are analyzed to see if they are cost-effective and scientifically valuable during Key Decision Point-C. If they pass Key Decision Point-C then they move into full development.
+After early development they are analyzed to see if they are cost-effective and scientifically valuable during Key Decision Point-C. If they pass Key Decision Point-C, then they will move into full development.
 The missions must weigh less than 180 kg.

-So far only the first two missions have launched, and the remaining missions have struggled to stay within budget and find missions to launch with, and have been removed from multiple launches.
+As of November 2025, three missions have launched and failed, one successfully launched and is enroute, and one has been postponed indefinitely.

 Missions

 On August 8, 2015, the first two SIMPLEx missions were selected: Q-PACE and LunaH-Map.
 They were both CubeSats and each had a maximum budget of $5.6 million.
 Q-PACE launched on a Virgin Orbit LauncherOne as part of the ELaNa 20 mission.
-LunaH-Map is a 6U CubeSat that will map hydrogen on the Moon.
-The mission launched as a secondary payload on Artemis-1.
+LunaH-Map was a 6U CubeSat that was intended to map hydrogen on the Moon, but failed to enter lunar orbit.
+The mission launched as a secondary payload on Artemis I.

 Three SIMPLEx-2 missions were selected in 2019.
 Janus was going to launch with Psyche and fly past multiple binary asteroid, but was removed from that mission due to the Psyche spacecraft being delayed.
-Lunar Trailblazer will launch with the IM-2 mission to study the Moon's geology and map its water.
+Lunar Trailblazer launched with the IM-2 mission to study the Moon's geology and map its water.
 EscaPADE will send two small satellites to Mars to study its magnetosphere.

-So far, only two missions in the SIMPLEx program have launched.
+So far, three missions in the SIMPLEx program have launched and failed, one is postponed with no new launch date, and one has launched.